Bay Circuit Trail Work Party in Medfield

 Get out, give back, get dirty…and get to know the Bay Circuit Trail with Appalachian Mountain Club (AMC)!

-Members of the work party will gather at Willowdale State Forest and tend to sign posting and basic maintenance.
+Free, open-registration work parties will take place between April and November at various eastern-Massachusetts locations along the trail.
 Consider coming out for an AMC event close to your home, or use this as a reason to get to know new natural places.

 PRE-REGISTRATION REQUIRED: Contact AMC for more information and to sign up for an event.
 Directions and details provided in advance of event to registered participants.